UlrikaEriksson/sdl_hello/README.md

 2. You have installed GNU C compiler (GCC) using the method described in the tutorial for your operating system.
 3. You are able able to successfully compile the a program using make.

-A program with SDL libraries will not only require you to include and call the functions in the SDL2 library but also to provide the runtime libraries during the _linking_ process.
-The following sections describe how to install a SDL library and to tell the compiler to use it and link your program against it, to create the executable that can be run on your machine.
+A program with SDL libraries will not only require you to include and call the functions in the SDL library but also to provide the runtime libraries during the _linking_ process.
+The following sections describe how to install a SDL library (2 or 3) and to tell the compiler to use it and link your program against it, to create the executable that can be run on your machine.

+## Installing SDL2 Libraries
+SDL contains various libraries based on what type of functions are called.
+For example, the _SDL2\_mixer_ library contains functions to manage sound when creating games, while _SDL2\_ttf_ library helps in creating fonts.
+The libraries are separated based on their functions but also to ensure that only the required parts of the libraries are used for building the executable.
+The size of the library will have a influence on the size of the executable cerated.

+### SDL2 on Ubuntu Linux

+On Ubuntu linux, use the following command in the terminal to install the required libraries:

+  $ sudo apt install -y libsdl2-2.0-0 libsdl2-image-2.0-0 libsdl2-mixer-2.0-0 libsdl2-ttf-2.0-0 libsdl2-net-2.0-0 libsdl2-dev libsdl2-image-dev libsdl2-ttf-dev libsdl2-net-dev libsdl2-mixer-dev

+### SDL2 on Macos

+On mac with _homebrew_ installed please use the following command in terminal to install the libraries:

+    $ brew install sdl2 sdl2_mixer sdl2_image sdl2_ttf sdl2_net

+### SDL2 on Windows

+On widows with Msys2, please open the msys2 console and issue the following commands to install the SDL2 libraries.

+    $ pacman -S mingw64/mingw-w64-x86_64-SDL2 mingw64/mingw-w64-x86_64-SDL2_image mingw64/mingw-w64-x86_64-SDL2_ttf mingw64/mingw-w64-x86_64-SDL2_mixer mingw64/mingw-w64-x86_64-SDL2_net

+Answer _Y_ to proceed with the installation.

 ## Installing SDL3 Libraries
-SDL3 contains various libraries based on what type of functions are called.
+SDL contains various libraries based on what type of functions are called.
 For example, the _SDL2\_mixer_ library contains functions to manage sound when creating games, while _SDL2\_ttf_ library helps in creating fonts.
 The libraries are separated based on their functions but also to ensure that only the required parts of the libraries are used for building the executable.
 The size of the library will have a influence on the size of the executable cerated.

+For SDL3 in particular, not all libraries have been updated to an official 3.0 release.
+As a result, some packages in the instructions below are still version 2 releases.
+These versions remain compatible with the SDL3 packages.

 ### SDL3 on Ubuntu Linux